-Schools are awarded Silver, Gold or Platinum Artsmark, based on their achievements.
+Schools and education settings are awarded Silver, Gold or Platinum Artsmark, based on their achievements.

-Each school must submit a Statement of Commitment and a Case Study which will be assessed by the Artsmark Levelling Panel using the Artsmark Self-Assessment criteria.
+Each setting must submit a Statement of Commitment and a Statement of Impact (formerly Case Study) which will be assessed by our assessors using the Artsmark criteria.

-You do not need to rush to submit by this date, don’t forget you have two years after submitting your Statement of Commitment before your Case Study is due.
-If you are nearing your two year deadline you should speak to your local delivery partner for support with writing your Case Study and submit your final document to email@example.com.
+You do not need to rush to submit your Statement of Impact, you have two years after submitting your Statement of Commitment before your Statement of Impact is due.
+If you are nearing your two-year deadline you should speak to your regional Bridge organisation for support with writing your Statement of Impact and submit your final document to email@example.com.

-The Artsmark Levelling Panel evaluate school submissions.
-The panel read both the Statement of Commitment and Case Study to award an Artsmark level based on
+Artsmark assessors evaluate your submissions.
+They read both the Statement of Commitment and Statement of Impact to award an Artsmark level based on:

 - the distance travelled with regards to arts and cultural provision between both documents